Mindful Leadership - How mindful leadership succeeds

 How does the conscious perception process work?

-1. Pause: The first step is to pause: no matter how stressful, how complicated a situation is, how great the pressure or the demands are.
+1. Pause: The first step is to pause: no matter how stressful, how complicated a situation is, or how great the pressure or the demands are.
 I pause.
 It is this moment when I inwardly say "stop" and take a step to the side.
 I interrupt habitual, automated actions and thinking.

 2. Perception: In the next step, I go into perception.
 With all my senses I scan the current situation, the person, the challenges.
 We can imagine that we have numerous antennas that are now stretching out their feelers in all directions, outside and inside, and thus perceive what is going on.
 It's about perceiving without judging.
 That is, I observe without judging or evaluating.
 I remain completely neutral.